ship-nix/docs/src/servers/speed-up-deployments.md

 ### Note the SSH **public key** of your root user

-In this step, we will need to take note of another public key, the one belonging to your root user on your `production` server.
+In this step, we will need to take note of another public key, the one belonging to your root user on your `production` server, which is responsible for rebuilding NixOS.

 Start a new ssh session into your `production` server.